elsewhat/nft-pfp-generator/README.md

 Current status:
 1. DONE: Generation of token images
+2. DONE: Duplicate detection
-2. DONE: Weight/rarity for traits
+3. DONE: Weight/rarity for traits
-3. Next up: Optional trait groups
+4. Next up: Optional trait groups

 ## How to use